 Please select the name and borough (if outside the London borough of Barking and Dagenham) of six different secondary-phase schools you want to apply for.
 You must list the schools in the order you prefer them.
 Number 1 is the school you most prefer and number 6 is the school you least prefer.
-You must list all state-maintained schools or academies (not private schools) you are applying for, including any schools outside the borough of Barking and Dagenham.
-If the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on 31 October 2022 or your application will be late.
+Please ensure that you write six school preferences as if you only write one school you may be offered a school place at a school that your child does not wish to attend.
+This is because there are more applications received than there are places available at any one school.
+You must list all statemaintained schools or academies (not private schools) you are applying for, including any schools outside the borough of Barking and Dagenham.
+If the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on 31 October 2023 or your application will be considered as 'Late'.
 Our contact details are on page 28.
 Please make sure you select the correct school as there are many schools with the same or similar names.